 Courts of Appeal (appellate courts) are expected to procure goods and services in a manner that promotes competition and ensures best value.
-To guide courts in this pursuit, the Judicial Branch Contracting Manual provides uniform guidelines for appellate courts to use in procuring necessary goods and services and in documenting their procurement practices.
+To guide courts in this pursuit, the Judicial Branch Contracting Manual (JBCM) provides uniform guidelines for appellate courts to use in procuring necessary goods and services and in documenting their procurement practices.
 Appellate courts must demonstrate that their procurement of goods and services are conducted economically and expeditiously, under fair and open competition, and in accordance with sound procurement practice.
 Typically, a purchase requisition is used to initiate all procurement actions and to document approval of the procurement by an authorized individual.
 The requestor identifies the goods or services, verifies that budgeted funds are available for the purchase, completes the requisition form, and forwards it to the court manager authorized to approve purchase requests.
 The court manager is responsible for assessing the appropriateness and necessity of the requested items, assuring that sufficient funds are available, and verifying that the correct account codes are specified before approving and forwarding the requisition form to the staff responsible for procuring goods and services.
 Depending on the type, cost, and frequency of the goods or services to be procured, staff responsible for procuring goods and services may need to perform varying degrees of procurement research to generate an appropriate level of competition and obtain the best value.
 Procurement staff may need to also prepare and enter the agreed terms and conditions into purchase orders, service agreements, or contracts to document the terms and conditions of the procurement transaction, and maintain a procurement file that fully documents the procurement transaction.

-The 4th Appellate District (Court) demonstrated material compliance in the various procurement areas we evaluated during our audit, including demonstrating sound management practices in the areas of procurement authorization, the use of leveraged purchase agreements, and ensuring contract terms were reasonable.
+Our review determined that the 3rd Appellate District (Court) should be commended for demonstrating strong compliance in the various procurement areas we evaluated during our audit, including demonstrating sound management practices in the areas of initiating and authorizing procurements and soliciting competitive and non-competitive procurements.